lucicdanilo/physics-quiz/README.md

-# physics quiz
+# Physics Quiz
-My Javascript project for portfolio.

-Hi,

-This is my first jQuery project.
+I build this quiz for fun and to improve my coding skills.
+Also you can test your physics knowledge.
+[This is live version.](https://bp.etf.ac.me/users/danilol/physics-quiz-master/)

+Used technologies: HTML / CSS / JavaScript / jQuery